Log in

 Students are expected to work hard in the program and have fun.
 Fridays are set aside for unorthodox activities, mathematical games, team-building, and more.

-Our summer program is in its eighteenth year, having started in 2008.
-The American Mathematical Society has recognized our program with its Epsilon Award for nine years.
+Our summer program is in its nineteenth year, having started in 2008.
+The American Mathematical Society has recognized our program with its Epsilon Award for ten years.
 You can read some of the lovely comments from past students here.

 To subscribe to announcements about student programs, see our subscription page.